RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Gene Structure

 RNU2-2 is a single-exon gene encoding a 191-nucleotide non-polyadenylated RNA.
-The U2-2 transcript contains four evolutionarily conserved 5′ structural modules: Stem I (which forms a four-way helical junction), Stem IIa, Stem IIb, and the branch-point recognition sequence (BPRS).
-The BPRS directly base-pairs with the intron branch-site during spliceosomal assembly and is essential for catalytic activity.[1][2]
+The U2-2 transcript contains evolutionarily conserved structural and functional domains: Stem Loop I (SLI), the branch-point interacting stem-loop (BSL), the branch-point recognition sequence (BPRS), Stem Loops IIa and IIb, the Sm binding site, and 3′ Stem Loops III and IV.
+The BPRS directly base-pairs with the intron branch-site during spliceosomal assembly and is essential for catalytic activity.
+The 5′ domain also forms the intermolecular U2/U6 helix II and U2/U6 helices Ia and Ib during spliceosome activation.[1][5]

 Pathogenic variants cluster in regions constrained for variation in population databases (gnomAD), particularly within the 5′ modules.
 The gene was reclassified from pseudogene to functional gene status following expression studies showing transcript levels comparable to the canonical U2 genes.[2]